Check the Year on Your Waggoner Cruising Guide

-Seven experienced couples and individuals cruise waters of the inside passage looking for changes and updates for the next annual publication of the Waggoner Cruising Guide.
-These field correspondents are on-the-water-cruisers visiting marinas, anchorages, and passages described in the Waggoner Cruising Guide, recording the many things that change each year.
+Seven experienced couples and individuals cruise the waters of the inside passage looking for changes and updates for the next annual publication of the Waggoner Cruising Guide.
+These field correspondents visit marinas, anchorages, and passages described in the Waggoner Cruising Guide, recording the many things that change each year.

 Marinas, of course, are the most likely to change with new or different services, dock space, buoy moorage, and amenities.
 Anchorages change as well.
 Development, private docks, aquaculture, and logging operations change the appeal and availability of anchorages.

 With over 1,000 marinas and anchorages in the Waggoner Cruising Guide, the annual job of keeping the information current is a big one, and the volunteer field correspondents are an essential part of the Waggoner team, who bring the most recent information to Waggoner readers.

 Field correspondents, Brett and Sue Oemichen, recently reported that on three separate occasions they had conversations with boaters, who when learning of their association with Waggoner, told them of information that was not in their Waggoner Cruising Guide.